pixie-io/blog.px.dev/content/blog/tables-are-hard-3/index.md

   </tab>
 </tabs>

-At last, we have a fully working demo:
+At last, we have a fully working demo (click to interact):

 ::: div
 <div style="margin-top:2em;width:100%;height:600px;padding:0;overflow:hidden;">